lperniciaro/Zillow-Scraper-Notifier/README.md

 # Zillow Rental Scraper

 Automated Zillow rental listing scraper with SMS/email alerts, VPN rotation, and advanced filtering.
+I also created a VPN backed with gluetun and private internet access.
+It turns out, using a VPN instantly outsts you as a bot.
+I would recommend running locally on your home network instead.

 ## Features